-Q. WHAT kind of country is Germany?
+Q. What kind of a country is Germany?

-A. Germany is a very large country, situated in the middle of Europe, and is remarkable for being divided into a great number of independent states, which are politically united for the maintenance of the external and internal inviolability of Germany, and form what is called the Germanic Confederation.
+J. Germany is a very large country, situated in the middle of Europe, and is remarkable for being divided into a great number of independent states, which are politica.y united for the maintenance of the external and internal inviolability of Germany, and form what is called the Germanic Confederation.

-Q. Are these independent states of equal magnitude
+Q. Are these independent states of equal magnitude and importance?

-and importance?

-A. No; some are kingdoms, the rest are grand duchies, duchies, marquisates, principalities, bishoprics, or free cities.
+A. No; some are kingdoms, the rest are grand duchies, marquisates, principalities, bishoprics, or free cities.

-Q. Which are the kingdoms?
+Q. Which are kingdoms?